 Applicants must submit personnel information for the manufacturing facilities to obtain FMR approval.
 Once the MHLW approves the FMR registration, the registration certificate is sent to the manufacturer’s Marketing Authorization Holder (MAH) by the PMDA.

-What documents and materials are required for Foreign Manufacturer Registration?
+What documents and materials are required for Foreign Manufacturer Registration in Japan?

 Applicants must submit personnel information for the manufacturing facilities to clarify potential reasons for disqualification, such as health issues, criminal records, and revocation of previous registrations.
 The required materials include: